Appleton Technical Academy: Shop renovation

 In the summer of 2014, a referendum was passed by the Appleton Area School District, providing funding to renovate many of their buildings with much of this being contributed to remodeling the shops at Appleton West High School.
 As part of the renovations, the whole Tech-Ed wing was gutted completely and rebuilt.
 New equipment was purchased that resembles the equipment widely found out in the workforce.

+In Fall 2024, The Lab sponsored by Amcor, was opened.
+The first of its kind lab in the area focuses on automation and manufacturing.
+Students can earn certifications and skills in AC/DC electrical systems, electrical relays, FANCU robotics, pneumatics, drive systems, and Programmable Logical Controls (PLCs).

 Typical schedule

 The typical day at ATech consists of nine periods, the amount of time spent in the charter depends on grade level.

 Awards

 On October 21, 2015, the school was presented the "Brighter Image" Award by the NEW Manufacturing Alliance.
 The Brighter Image is presented for excellence in manufacturing/K12 partnerships.